Early Career and Mid-Career Book Prizes

 If I apply for the ECR/MCR book prize this round (2023), can I apply for the Reid prize in the future round (2025)?

 Yes, as long as your book meets the eligibility window for each prize.
 Keep in mind that the Reid prize requires further justification about impact.
-The main thing is that you cannot nominate your book for two prizes in the same round/year.
+The main thing is that you cannot apply for two prizes in the same round/year.